 And the midnight message of Paul Revere.

 My Granddaddy's sister, my Great Aunt Jane, was a public school librarian and a woman of letters.
-I still have the copy of Wadsworth's poem, "The Landlord's Tale", which is popularly known as "Paul Revere's Ride".
+I still have the copy she gave me of Longfellow's poem, "The Landlord's Tale", which is popularly known as "Paul Revere's Ride".
 It was 232 years ago today that the silversmith from Boston mounted his steed to warn the country folk to be up and to arm against the British Redcoats, who were marching to take over an armory.
 When I was a child, Grandmother and Granddaddy took us to Boston, and we visited the Old North Church.
 I climbed to the belfry where the lanterns signaled Revere.

 Tuesday, April 17, 2007

 We came home, and I did some paperwork until I got a call a little before 3:00 p.m. from Judge Brewer's secretary asking me to come to court for an appointed case.
 I actually ended up with two, and it was nice to be able to help out in a pinch, especially late in the day when people are wanting to head home.

 Monday, April 16, 2007

 Nevertheless, spring is upon us, and this cool weather cannot last long.
 We used the morning to organize our garage a bit.
 It still needs work, but I think we've got it under better control now.
 At least we can get to the things we can actually find.

 I've only been across the Atlantic Ocean twice.
 The countries I visited on those occasions were Great Britain, France, Belgium, the Netherlands and Switzerland.
 On both visits I was concerned that people might not like me because I am an American, but I never experienced any anti-Americanism.
 I encountered some rudeness in Paris, but I took it to be more of a big city rudeness than anyone being a jerk because I wasn't from around there.